 I have worked in bars—swinging liquor, cleaning up vomit, mopping dirty floors—for fifteen years.
 During that time, I’ve learned that drunk people do not say and do things they would never do sober—drunk people say and do things they are afraid to do sober.
 This man meant every word of the misogynistic, homophobic vitriol he was spewing at me.
 His disgust for my body—unshaven and without makeup, transgressing his idea of an assigned-female body—was real.
-It dripped down his chin and flew in flecks from his whiskey-pursed mouth.
+It dripped down his chin and flew in flecks from his whisky-pursed mouth.

 “You’re disgusting!
 Fucking shave!”

 It was a full house; there were around forty people, many of them locals, within earshot.
 People stared into their drinks.
 Some looked down at their plates.
 Others continued their conversations at a louder volume.
 Queer and nonbinary folk will recognize this scenario because too many of us have a version of this story.
 This silence, this approval by virtue of inaction, means: some bodies are worth more than other bodies.

 This kind of valuation is certainly not specific to the Yukon or to the queer community.
 But, when no one said anything or even looked at me, they chose to abandon one member of their community in favour of another.
 This moment is a snapshot of my complex relationship with the Yukon: even while I struggle with its sometimes isolating social and political norms, this place—and its landscapes—have deeply shaped my queer identity.